 Windows adapts to your location

-Windows 8 includes a location service, which enables every Windows 8 PC to be location-aware.
+Windows 8 includes a location service that enables every Windows 8 PC to be location-aware.
 This service uses Wi-Fi or Internet Protocol look up to determine the location of the user's PC.
 Windows 8 can also use third-party location services.
-When an app or website requests the user's location, the user receives a notification and must give permission before using location data.
+When an app or website requests the user's location, the user receives a notification and must give permission before the app or website can use the location data.

 Windows senses user presence